ctlab/sgmwcs-solver/README.md

 Problem
 =========

-Solver solves Maximum Weighted Connected Subgraph with weighted vertices and edges.
+Solver solves Maximum Weighted Connected Subgraph problem with weighted vertices and edges.
 Besides, there is possibility to create groups of vertices or edges.
 Weight of group takes into consideration in goal function only if at least one vertex or edge presents in solution.